logo

 My baby just started solids and has diarrhoea—is this normal?

-How do I know if the baby is dehydrated when having diarrhoea?
+How do I know if the baby is de-hydrated when having diarrhoea?

 How much ORS should be given to babies?

-Give small amounts of liquid, often like coconut water or diluted buttermilk, along with ORS.
+Give small amounts of liquid, like coconut water or diluted buttermilk, along with ORS.
 For children under 1 year of age, give 1 to 2 teaspoons (5 to 10 mL) of an ORS with a spoon or syringe.
 For children older than 1 year of age, give ½ to 1 ounce (1 to 2 tablespoons or 15 to 30 mL) every 20 minutes for a few hours.